-The Lodge at Torrey Pines rests atop rugged cliffs overlooking world-renowned Torrey Pines Golf Course and the Pacific Ocean.
-Its north La Jolla location, nestled next to Torrey Pines State Reserve, appeals to nature lovers, golfers, couples, families and those looking for one of the best luxury experiences in San Diego.
+The Lodge at Torrey Pines rests atop rugged cliffs overlooking the world-renowned Torrey Pines Golf Course and the Pacific Ocean.
+Its north La Jolla location, nestled next to Torrey Pines State Natural Reserve, appeals to nature lovers, golfers, couples, families, and those looking for one of the best luxury experiences in San Diego.

-This Five Diamond (10 years in a row), 170-room boutique resort hotel is modeled after the 1900s California Craftsman-style movement and offers a cozy, woodsy ambience in addition to excellent service starting with a warm welcome from the Scottish kilted doormen.
+The 170-room boutique resort hotel is modeled after the 1900s California Craftsman-style movement and offers a cozy, woodsy ambience and excellent service, starting with a warm welcome from the Scottish kilted doormen.

 - Voted by Sunset Magazine as one of the top 25 hotels in the West

-- Concierge assistance with coveted Torrey Pines Golf Course tee times
+- Assistance with making coveted Torrey Pines Golf Course tee times

 - Complimentary unlimited access to premier spa facilities

-- Generous room sizes with charming craftsman-style décor
+- Generous guest room sizes with charming craftsman-style décor

-- Torrey Pines location means it’s not walkable to the La Jolla Village or beaches
+- Torrey Pines location means it’s not walkable to the Village of La Jolla or main beaches

-- The location also translates easier freeway access (23-minute-drive to Downtown)
+- The location also means easier freeway access (a 23-minute-drive to Downtown)

-- Pick from three beaches within a few minutes’ drive: La Jolla Shores, Del Mar, Torrey Pines State Beach
+- Pick from three beaches within a few minutes drive, including La Jolla Shores

 - Some rooms can be slightly dark